dboyer12007/Project_3/README.md

 # Rolling Stones Top 500 Albums of All Time

 ## Overview
-The Rolling Stones Top 500 Albums of All Time projects aims to create a comprehensive and interactive dataset of the greatest albums of all time ranked by Rolling Stones Magazine.
-We aim to extract, transform and load (ETL workflow) the data into a relational data (PostgreSQL).
-The project will show the music trends in terms on genre, artist, release year.
+The Rolling Stones Top 500 Albums of All Time project aims to create a comprehensive and interactive dataset of the greatest albums of all time ranked by Rolling Stones Magazine.
+We aim to extract, transform, and load (ETL workflow) the data into relational data (PostgreSQL).
+The project will show the music trends in terms of genre, artist, and release year.

 ## Objective
-1. Extracting two datasets about top selling albums from Kaggle and MusicBrainz API.
+1. Extracting two datasets about top-selling albums from Kaggle and MusicBrainz API.
-2. Cleaning and transforming data in order to merge both of the two data for analyzing.
+2. Cleaning and transforming data in order to merge both of the two data for analysis.
 3. Storing the transformed data in a PostgreSQL database with 5 tables for efficient and optimized querying.
-4. Using tools such as JavaScript, Jupyuter Notebook or Python Flask API to visualize the dataset.
+4. Using tools such as JavaScript, Jupyter Notebook, or Python Flask API to visualize the dataset.
 5. Analyzing the trends, and patterns of popular genres and artists.

 ## Tools and Technologies